Unit leader, camp promise-East & west

 What’s your day job?

-I'm a full-time graduate student at Boston University School of Theology where I am training to be an inter-faith hospital chaplain.
-I also work as a research assistant in the Division of Women's Health at Brigham and Women's Hospital.
-But all of the studying and work comes AFTER camp planning & dreaming.
+I'm graduated from Boston University School of Theology and am an inter-faith hospital chaplain.
+No matter what I'm doing, all of the studying and work always comes AFTER camp planning & dreaming.